rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-07-68d13edbbdee50c1-listing-of-new-securities-of-mangal-credit-and-fincorp-limited.md

 stocks:
 - MANGALCR
 tags:
+- conversion
+- equity
 - listing
+- lock-in
 - preferential-issue
-- warrant-conversion
-- promoter-allotment
-- equity-shares
-- lock-in
+- promoter
 title: Listing of new Securities of Mangal Credit and Fincorp Limited
 ---